Tocard/subspace_install/README.md

 ## Configure Ansible

-Into `group_vars/all.yml` you will find all configuration requiered. you need to adjust according to your os.`
+Into `group_vars/all.yml` you will find all configuration requiered. you need to adjust according to your os.` Into `groups_vars/subspace/node.yml` you will find anything relating to node install Into `groups_vars/subspace/farmer.yml` you will find anything relating to farmer install Into `groups_vars/subspace/commun.yml` you will find anything common between  node & farmer install

+Ansible is fully configurable.
+You can edit whatever you want to feat your usecase.
+Please refer to [my ansible collection](https://github.com/Tocard/ansible_collection) if you need to overide default variable.

+Precedence into ansible allow you to have order of loading.
+In this sample

+groups_vars/all < groups_vars/any < inventory_vars/all < inventory_vars/any < hostsvars

+if we want to transpose.

+groups_vars/all if your whole global configuration. groups_vars/subspace is only about subspace_group into hosts file. inventory/all is to have global config for the whole hosts file inventory/subspace is only about susbspace_group into inventory hosts file hostsvars is only about the given host into host file.

+## Run

 ````shell
 make install-requirements